Durham University: Widening access

 Durham has partnered with the Sutton Trust since 2012 to run the Durham University Sutton Trust Summer School for gifted and talented school children from underrepresented backgrounds, leading to qualification with 16 to 32 UCAS Tariff points and a guaranteed conditional offer from Durham if they choose to apply.
 The university also runs the Durham International Summer School and partners with the Sutton Trust to run the Durham Teacher Summer School.

 In 2014, Durham became the first UK university to participate in the Inside-Out Prison Exchange Program.
 The scheme, where students study alongside inmates, ran in Durham Prison and the high-security Frankland Prison in 2015 and was expanded to include Low Newton Prison in 2016.

-Durham gives a bursary, known as the Durham Grant, of £2,000 per year to students from households with an annual income of less than £25,000.
-The university planned to reduce this to £1,800 per year for students entering from 2016 onwards, after the Office for Fair Access encouraged moving away from bursaries to other schemes to widen participation.
-However, this decision was reversed after the government decided to abolish maintenance grants.
+Durham gives a bursary, known as the Durham Grant, to home undergraduate and PGCE students from low and middle income households, including all students receiving a means-tested maintenance loan.
+As of 2024, the maximum is £2,670 for students with a household income (as assessed by Student Finance England) of £30,000 or less, falling to a minimum bursary of £700 for students with a household income between £47,201 and £62,342.
 The university also runs the "Supported Progression" programme for sixth-form students, aimed at helping talented young people from the North East, Cumbria and Yorkshire to fulfill their potential via a two-year structured programme of events.